SWEET STIFF STARTER

 Stiff starters (starters maintained at a hydration of less than 65%) are sometimes said to produce a more “sour” flavor, due to the fact that they favor the production of acetic acid over lactic acid.
 In reality, the effects of acetic acid completely depend upon a sourdough starter’s maintenance routine and, even more-so, on fermentation.
 In contrast, because of the higher flour percentage in stiff starters, yeast production is favored, which can actually result in a more mild “sour” flavor.
 It’s all about balance!

-The addition of sugar in sweet stiff starter limits the production of these acids even more by creating osmotic stress and limiting the bacteria’s ability to reproduce.
+The addition of sugar in a sweet stiff starter limits the production of these acids even more by creating osmotic stress and limiting the bacteria’s ability to reproduce.
 This, in turn, also reduces the overall “sour” effect of the sourdough starter.

 Do I have to maintain a sweet stiff starter in addition to my regular starter?

 If maintaining a sweet stiff starter is something that is desired, go for it!
-One fun thing about maintaining a sweet stiff starter is that the starter can be trained to become osmotolerant – meaning it can efficiently leaven bread recipes such as brioche, donuts, and some bread rolls (such as my Hawaiian roll recipe), where sugar content is elevated and yeast are under high osmotic concentrations.
+One fun thing about maintaining a sweet stiff starter is that the starter can be trained to become osmotolerant – meaning it can efficiently leaven bread recipes such as brioche, donuts, and some bread rolls (such as my Hawaiian roll recipe), where sugar content is high and yeast are under high osmotic concentrations.

 How do I make a sweet stiff starter?